CS109Group67/lendingclub/DataDescription.md

 ## 1. LoanStats

 Lending Club publishes funded loan data (`LoanStats`) each quarter.
 We accessed the data as of the 2018Q2 update.
 These quarterly datasets were merged to create a DataFrame which initially contained 145 features for 2,004,063 approved loans.
+The issue dates range from June 2007 to June 2018 and the loan terms are 36 months or 60 months.
+After cleaning `loanstats` the dataset contains 3 outcome features, 23 dummy variables and  60 numeric variables .
+The file summaries and loan issue amounts are visualized below.
+See the [EDA & Cleaning](https://cs109group67.github.io/lendingclub/EDA.html) section for more details on the `loanstats` data.